-Today, we remain fully committed to the success of the biosimilars market and to our portfolio of 10 biosimilars in development (two of which already have received FDA approval)*, which target serious diseases.
-Amgen is unique in the biosimilars space in that we have a 40-year heritage of discovering and developing novel biologic medicines.
+Today, we remain fully committed to the success of the healthcare marketplace with biosimilars, and to our portfolio of 10 biosimilars in development (four of which already have received FDA approval)* that target serious diseases.
+Amgen is unique in the biosimilars space in that we have a 40-year heritage of discovering and developing originator biologic medicines.
 This experience gives us valuable insight into what is needed for biosimilars and originator biologics to succeed for patients, physicians, and payers.

 Building a robust and sustainable market through science-based policies

-To achieve the promised savings in the US health care system from biosimilars, we need to advance science-based policies that instill physician and patient confidence, create a level playing field for reimbursement, and foster biosimilar competition.
+To achieve the promised savings in the US healthcare system from biosimilars, we need to advance science-based policies that create a level playing field for reimbursement, and foster biosimilar competition.